 The Connecticut Data Analysis and Technology Advisory Board will hold a public hearing on the draft 2021 - 2022 State Data Plan on Thursday, November 19 at 1 PM ET.
 Details on registering to submit public comment are posted here.

 What is the State Data Plan?

-Developed in accordance with Section 4-67p of the Connecticut General Statutes, which specifies that the Plan must:
+Developed in accordance with Section 4-67p of the Connecticut General Statutes, the Plan must:

 - Establish data management & analysis standards,